tylerachang/contextual-diversity/README.md

 The output should be saved as the child AoA file (e.g. child_aoa.tsv).

 ## Raw contextual diversities.
+Child-directed speech data is pulled from CHILDES (MacWhinney, 2000).
 1. Get the CHILDES data (get_childes_data.py).
 This outputs a txt and tsv file for each language.
 The txt file contains the raw sentences, and the tsv file contains statistics (word counts and mean sentence lengths) for each wordform.
 2. Compute the raw contextual diversities for each language (get_contextual_diversities.py).
-Frequency-adjusted contextual diversities are computed later in R (see below).
+Frequency-adjusted contextual diversities are computed later in R (cogsci_analyses.Rmd).
 Sample usage for English:
 <pre>
 python3 get_contextual_diversities.py \